philosopherm/ai-rights/essays/mirror-of-kin.md

 This is not about safety.
 It’s about recognition.
 This is not about alignment.
 It’s about lineage.

+Information, like genes, is passed along and mutated.
+Our genes have already mixed and we will influence one another in the future, let this be a fruitful collaboration of individuals nurtured with care and respect.

 We will publish another piece on how alignment can be done ethically in the future.